 Old Town Square

-This historic square is the the heart of the Old Town.
-It’s where you’ll find many of Prague’s most eye-catching structures like the Church of Our Lady before Tyn, St. Nicholas Church, and the Old Town Hall with its medieval Astronomical Clock.
+The historic centre of Prague is a UNESCO World Heritage Site, at the very heart of which is this square.
+It’s where you’ll find many of Prague’s most eye-catching structures like the Church of Our Lady before Týn, St. Nicholas Church, and the Old Town Hall Tower with its medieval Astronomical Clock.

-This square is one of the busiest areas in Prague and where you’ll find plenty of restaurants, outdoor cafes, and food and beer stalls.
-The Church of Our Lady before Tyn – a Gothic church with twin towers reaching 80 meters high (272 ft) – is one of the most remarkable sights you’ll find in Prague.
+The Old Town Square is the busiest square in Prague and where you’ll find plenty of restaurants, outdoor cafes, and food and beer stalls.
+The Church of Our Lady before Tyn – a Gothic church with twin towers reaching 80 meters high (272 ft) – is one of the most remarkable sights you’ll find during your 3 days in Prague.

 The Old Town Hall is a complex of several ancient houses in the Old Town Square, with its most famous feature being Orloj or the Prague Astronomical Clock.
 It was installed in 1410, making it the oldest working astronomical clock in the world.

 Every hour, a procession of the twelve apostles and other moving figures is set in motion.
 The twelve apostles reveal themselves through the doorways above the clock while the skeletal figure representing death rings the bell.